Oakland - Alameda Access Project

 - Concept development

 The proposed project is moving forward into the environmental process which began in September 2017.
 A successful public scoping meeting was held on Thursday, September 28.
 Approximately 100 community members attended and reviewed information, watched the information video, talked with team members and provided comments.
 All meeting information can be found online.
-If you were unable to attend, you may provide comments via phone, mail or the online form through October 31.
+The public comment period ended October 31, 2017.

 There are a number of opportunities for the public to get involved in this important project.
 The milestones (see chart above) identify project design, environmental work and public engagement opportunities during the environmental review process.

-Comments and suggestions on the project’s environmental scope are invited from all interested parties through October 31, 2017 (Note: comment period extended through Oct 31, 2017).
-Submit written or verbal comments via e-mail, web form, mail or phone:
+Comments and suggestions on the project’s environmental scope were invited from all interested parties through October 31, 2017.
+The project scoping comment period is now closed.

 Caltrans, District 4